Hoomee90/Bogblog/README.md

 ## Description

-This markdown file is basically just a creative writing project/
+This markdown file is basically just a creative writing project

 ## Setup/Installation Requirements